There are still a few spots left in all three 2019 sessions! Click below to access our online registration system.

 Gotta Camp’s high-energy staff is dedicated to making each child’s experience at camp thoroughly rewarding.
 The staff includes a Director, Assistant Director and experienced coaches and junior coaches–many of whom were campers themselves.
 Adult staffers have degrees in education and/or extensive experience with Destination Imagination, and all are skilled in facilitating creative problem solving activities.
 Each staff member has unique skills and talents to share, and plans specialty games and activities for campers.

-This summer all of our Gotta Staffers will participate in LEAD’s Camp Mental Health Certification.
-This training introduces camp staffers to mental health in adolescents, and addresses topics unique to the camp community, like homesickness.
+All of our 2019 Gotta Staffers have completed LEAD’s Camp Mental Health Certification.
+This training introduces camp staffers to the risk factors, warning signs, and prevalence of mental illness in adolescents, and addresses topics unique to the camp community, like anxiety and homesickness.
 LEAD training empowers camp professionals with strategies to promote mental health in their own life and in the lives of our campers and fellow staffers.

 New to Gotta Camp?